KULL-Centre/DEERpredict/docs/_docs/libraries.md

 # Libraries

-The libraries included are loaded from the YAML file `data/libraries.yml`
+The libraries included are loaded from the yaml file `data/libraries.yml`

 |                           | topology                    |
 |:--------------------------|:----------------------------|